-Western Union currently retains a Zacks #3 Rank, which translates into a short-term Hold rating.
-Its Peer MoneyGram International Inc. (MGI) also retains a Zacks #3 Rank.
-We are also maintaining our long-term Neutral recommendation on its shares.Read the Full Research Report on WU
+Close peer MoneyGram International Inc. (MGI) also retains a Zacks #3 Rank, which translates into a short-term Hold rating.
+The stock also carries a long-term Neutral recommendation.Read the Full Research Report on WU

 More From Zacks.com